 Converting The Temperature

-With a little practice, any food can be properly cooked in a Dutch oven, It’s important to understand how to bring the oven to the right temprature.
+With a little practice, any food can be properly cooked in a Dutch oven, it’s important to understand how to bring the oven to the right temperature.

 Here’s how it works: